-The mortgage funder works for your lender, and he or she has a number of responsibilities that are related to making sure everything in your loan package is ready.
-Most importantly, they make sure the proceeds of your home loan go to the correct place.
+The mortgage funder works for your lender; they have several responsibilities related to finalizing your loan.
+Most importantly, they ensure the proceeds of your home loan go to the correct place.

-Although you won’t likely ever speak to the mortgage funder, their job is very important to the completion of the home loan process.
-Here are some of the more important functions of a mortgage funder.
+Although you won’t likely ever speak to the mortgage funder, their job is essential to the completion of the home loan process.
+Here are some of the main functions of a mortgage funder.

-When you first made the offer for your house, you probably had to make an earnest deposit as a good faith gesture of your intent to buy your home.
-You also likely paid $350 to $600 for an appraisal on your property.
+When you first made the offer on your house, you probably had to make an earnest deposit as a good faith gesture of your intent to buy your home.
+You also likely paid $300 to $700 for an appraisal on your property.

-The mortgage funder makes sure they have the paid invoices for the home appraisal and any other fees you pre-paid.
-They will also make sure they have copies of your canceled check for your earnest deposit, so you get credit for pre-paying those items at your closing.
+The mortgage funder makes sure they have records of the home appraisal and any other fees you prepaid.
+They will also keep proof of your earnest deposit, so you get credit for prepaying those items at your closing.

-If the seller is paying any of your closing costs, the mortgage funder makes sure you get the proper credit by working with the escrow officer or attorney to balance the amounts due.
+If the seller is paying any of your closing costs, the mortgage funder will also ensure you get the proper credit by working with the escrow officer or attorney to balance the amounts due.

-Finalizing your escrow account for property taxes and insurance
+Finalizing your escrow account for taxes and insurance

-The exact amount you need for your escrow account is not finalized until the end of your transaction, since the prorations will change based on the tax authority in the area you are buying.
-The amount you’ll need depends on what time of year you are closing — the closer you are to the next due date for local taxes, the more will be needed in your escrow account.
+The exact amount you need for your escrow account is not finalized until the end of your transaction since the figures will change based on the tax authority in the area you are buying.
+The amount you’ll need depends on what time of year you are closing — the closer you are to the next due date for local property taxes, the more money you will need to deposit in your escrow account.

-The funder will also want to make sure you have your homeowner’s insurance set up correctly so that it goes into effect as soon as you become the owner of your new home.
-The mortgage funder will also make sure the invoice for your homeowner’s insurance gets to the title company so it is paid in full with your closing funds.
+The mortgage funder will also want to make sure you have your homeowners insurance set up correctly so that it goes into effect on your closing date.
+The mortgage funder will also make sure the invoice for your homeowners insurance gets to the title company, so it is paid in full with your closing funds.

 Clearing any approval conditions